RichLogan/JustHealth/Documentation/13.0 Review Documentation/13.2 Technical Documentation/html.rst

 ------------------------
 *This page is only for carers.*

-This page can be found from a carers home page by click on the calendar.
-This page list all the carers personal appointments.
+This page can be found from a carer's home page by click on the calendar.
+This page list all the carer's personal appointments.
 It is broken into two tabs: Upcoming and Create Appointment.
 Clicking on an appointment within the Upcoming tab will allow you to see all the details, delete or edit them if needed.
 Clicking on Create Appointment will open a new tab listing a form with the respective fields to fill in to create a new appointment.